ARR8/surface-tools/autorotate/README.md

 A simple script for automatic screen rotation, using a 3d acceleration sensor.

 Configuration:
-* Sensor name: Name of the acceleration sensor.
-Can usually be found at `/sys/bus/iio/devices/<device>/name`.
 * Screen name: Name of the screen to rotate.
 Run `xrandr -q` to list all screens.
 * Touch device ID: ID or name of the xf86-input-wacom touch device corresponding to the display.
 Run `xsetwacom --list devices` to list all devices.